SPraveeen/Azure_data_engineering_course/SQL/sql_interview_questions.md

 - what is window function in sql
     - A window function in SQL performs calculations across a set of table rows that are related to the current row.
 Unlike aggregate functions, which return a single value for a group of rows, window functions return a value for each row based on the defined window (or partition) of rows.
 Common examples of window functions include ROW_NUMBER(), RANK(), and SUM() OVER().
 They are often used for ranking, running totals, and moving averages without collapsing the result set.

+- what is rownum,rank,dense_rank and their differences in sql
+    - ROWNUM: ROWNUM is a pseudo-column in Oracle that assigns a unique sequential number to each row returned by a query, starting from 1.
+It is assigned before any sorting or filtering is applied.
+    - RANK(): RANK() is a window function that assigns a rank to each row within a partition of a result set.
+Rows with the same values receive the same rank, and the next rank is incremented by the number of tied rows (i.e., it leaves gaps).
+    - DENSE_RANK(): DENSE_RANK() is similar to RANK(), but it does not leave gaps in the ranking sequence.
+Rows with the same values receive the same rank, and the next rank is simply incremented by 1.

+    Differences:
+    - ROWNUM is assigned before sorting, while RANK() and DENSE_RANK() are assigned after sorting.
+    - RANK() can leave gaps in the ranking sequence, whereas DENSE_RANK() does not.
+    - ROWNUM is specific to Oracle, while RANK() and DENSE_RANK() are standard SQL window functions available in various database systems.